- 1 oz bourbon

 Applejack is a blend of apple brandy and neutral spirits which make this drink an easy sipper.
 If you’re looking for an additional kick, seek out Laird’s Bonded Apple Brandy.
 It’s definitely got more burn, but also more apple flavor.

-About Thomas FondanoThomas Fondano is one of those rare people that actually waited until he was 21 to start drinking.
-A few months later, some friends passed him a pint of Jim Beam White Label and his love for bourbon was forged.
-More than 15 years later, it remains his go-to whenever he says, “I need a drink.”
+About Thomas FondanoThomas Fondano has been drinking bourbon and trying every bottling he can get his hands on for over 15 years.
+While he enjoys all types of whiskeys, bourbon remains his go-to whenever he says, “I need a drink.”
 He lives with his wife and two children in Portland, Oregon where builds websites for money and makes cocktails for pleasure.
 Sometimes he even writes about cocktails at twinfountain.wordpress.com.

 Connect With Us